destroyedlolo/GPMFMetersGenerator/README.md

 ## what to do in case of issues

-Generated .story file are flat files : if mkStory didn't do right job, you may edit it to sheat indexes.
-Adding '-v' or even '-d' option at mkStory invocation will help to know GPX's indexes (but it's very verbose).

 ### Time vs position based guessing

 By default, mkStory uses timestamps for matching.